mui/mui-x/docs/data/data-grid/column-definition/column-definition.md

 ## Rendering cells

-By default, the Grid renders the value as a string in the cell.
+By default, the Data Grid renders the value as a string in the cell.
 It resolves the rendered output in the following order:

 1. `renderCell() => ReactElement`